cert-manager/cert-manager/docs/incubator-proposal.md

     email: user@example.com
     # Name of a secret used to store the ACME account private key
     privateKey: letsncrypt-staging
-    # ACME dns-01 provider configurations
+    # Enable the HTTP-01 challenge mechanism
+    http-01: {}
+    # Enable the DNS-01 challenge mechanism and provide one DNS provider
     dns-01:
       # Here we define a list of DNS-01 providers that can solve DNS challenges
       providers:
       # We define a provider named 'clouddns', with configuration for the
       # clouddns challenge provider.
-      - name: clouddns
+      - name: clouddns-prod
         clouddns:
-          # A secretKeyRef to a the google cloud json service account
+          # A secretKeyRef to the google cloud json service account
           serviceAccount:
             name: clouddns-service-account
             key: service-account.json
           # The project in which to update the DNS zone
           project: gcloud-project
-      # We define a provider named 'cloudflare', with configuration for the
-      # cloudflare challenge provider.
-      - name: cloudflare
-        cloudflare:
-          # A secretKeyRef to a the cloudflare api key
-          apiKey:
-            name: cloudflare-config
-            key: api-key
-          # The cloudflare user account email
-          email: cloudflare-user@example.com
 ```

 * `Certificate` - a Certificate resource details a Certificate keypair to
 manage with cert-manager.
 It contains details such as the hostnames to be listed
-on the certificate, as well as details of which issuer to issuer certificates with,
+on the certificate, as well as details of which issuer to issue certificates with,
 and any additional configuration required for the selected issuer.
 An example
 manifest for a Certificate resource: